dougwithseismic/monetize-this/README.md

 ### Removed

-- **Removing Custom Hooks**: The functionality to remove a specific custom hook has been introduced.
-Once a custom hook is added, you now have the ability to remove it at any time during the execution.
+- **Removing Custom Hooks**:  Hooks return a function that you can call to remove that specific listener, just like other implementations youi might be familiar with.

 #### Example of Removing Custom Hooks